microsoft/live-share/.github/ISSUE_TEMPLATE/bug_report.md

 For VS Code issues, attach verbose logs as follows:
 1. Press F1 (or Ctrl+Shift+P / Cmd+Shift+P), type "export logs" and run the "Live Share: Export Logs" command.
 2a.
 Drag and drop the zip to the issue on this screen and wait for it to upload before creating the issue.
-2b.
-Alternatively, send the zip file to <vsls-feedback@microsoft.com>' -->
+-->